dogoncouch/logdissect/README-API.md

 Parsers have a `tzone` attribute that uses standard ISO 8601 offset to UTC (e.g. `+0500`, `-0200`); if not set, logdissect will attempt to get current time zone data from the local system (unless a time zone is already present, such as in the syslogiso parser, or the ldjson parser).

 #### parse\_line(\<line>)
-Accepts a log line as input, and returns a dictionary of strings containing the following keys:
+Accepts a log line as input, and returns a dictionary of strings.
+There are two built-in keys, `raw_text` and `parser`, and parsers can add their own keys.
+Parsers that have a `date_stamp` field

 - `year` - a 4-digit string
 - `month` - a 2-digit string